Tag: success

 Judges 6:11–24, Psalm 27:7–14, Isaiah 6:8–10 (read online ⧉)

-In fact, his response was, “It couldn’t be me!”
-Gideon was either confirming () that this really was from God, or Gideon was testing so that God would choose someone else.
+In fact, his was, “It couldn’t be me!”
+Gideon was either confirming (testing) that this really was from God, or Gideon was testing so that God would choose someone else.
 With God’s direction, Gideon was the answer to his own prayer.
 He had to face a well-trained and numerically superior force.
 That is the risk in prayer; having to be the answer to it.

 The “trick”, of course, is thinking that we must do it all on our own, without God.
 As Gideon lived it out, it was answering his own prayer by working with and on the behalf of God that things came to fruition.

 Isaiah, too, was an answer to prayer.
-The prayer, ultimately, was about the descendants of Israel needing a prophetic to them back to with God.
-In his own vision, God asked (not of him) who would go.
+The prayer, ultimately, was about the descendants of Israel needing a prophetic to call them back to with God.
+In his own , God asked (not of him) who would go.
 Isaiah volunteers.
 It just popped out.
 Whoops!
 Isaiah became the prophetic voice and suffered greatly because of it.

 The psalmist talks about his struggles, and how he wants to see God’s face.
 He seeks God’s aid and sustenance.
 It is in verse 11, that we really see what each of us should be asking in our prayers, especially our audacious ones…